Our Response: New Model, New Resources

 Solid revenue: Annual co-op membership fees provide a strong revenue stream to fuel Banyan-model community news co-ops, as they have long fueled the co-op papers in Europe and Mexico.
 The fees are an annual all-you-can-eat version of the money that food co-op members spend item by item as they shop for food.
 Added to a continuing but modest stream of advertising revenue, plus proceeds from occasional grants and crowdfunding campaigns, the membership fees make it possible to pay the staff and other expenses.
 Co-op memberships convey equity and a vote to elect the trustees, which offers a much greater value than “memberships” promoted as another word for people who donate; to make the distinction, we refer to co-op membership as “deep membership.”

 Inherent trustworthiness: Co-ops’ customers and member/owners are the same people, which makes co-ops the most trusted form of business ownership.
 In this era of fake news, disinformation, and social media manipulation, trust is a scarce resource that attracts readers and inspires them to value co-op membership.
 So Banyan has designed its model to maximize trust and thus invite freely shared collaboration among readers to amplify the power of a co-op’s journalism, leverage the productivity of a co-op’s staff, and strengthen constructive community engagement of all kinds.

-Association synergy: The Banyan Project itself has a national focus and a simple, proactive mission: to seed independent community news co-ops on the model it has created, then support them with quality services tailored to help them succeed.
-At the heart of these services is a distinctive publishing platform that is far more robust than local sites can be expected to create themselves.
-It is designed to maximize the time local co-op staffs have for covering the news by minimizing IT effort and automating important aspects of cultivation, enrollment and renewal of co-op memberships.
-The platform stands apart from other news sites’ because of its distinctive engagement forums and other tools for inspiring and empowering civic health.
+Association synergy: The Banyan Project itself has a national focus and a simple, proactive mission: to seed independent community news co-ops on the model it has created, then support them to help them succeed.
+At the heart of these services is a distinctive publishing platform tailored to power the co-op model.
+It is also designed to maximize the time local co-op staffs have for covering the news by automating important aspects of cultivation, enrollment and renewal of co-op memberships.
+The platform stands apart from other sites’ because of its distinctive engagement forums and other tools for inspiring and empowering civic health.